adit-smoak/Top-Quark-Tagging-Using-Deep-CNN/README.md

     ├── visualize_jet.m               # see individual jets
 ├── literature
-    ├── description.md                # contains a link for the architecture of the model in Miro ├── model
+    ├── description.md                # contains a link for the architecture of the model in Miro ├── MATLAB AI Student Challenge Solution.pdf   # Contains the entire documentation about every steps taken and all plots for visualization
+├── model
     ├── evaluate.m                    # run this to test your model
     ├── latest_lgraph.mlx             # script to generate a network in Deep Network Designer and analyze dimensions at every stage, run this before training